-For cleaning with either SC-2 or SC-3, see the Cleaning Procedure on page 58.
+For cleaning with either SC-2 or SC-3, see the Cleaning Procedure on page 56.

-Catalina 300 MkII Storage Procedure
+Catalina 340 Z Storage Procedure

-- 1. Turn the yellow service valve on the boost pump module to OFF (see photos below). - 2.
+- 1. Close the intake seacock. - 2.
 Push Auto Store to fresh water flush the system.
 Repeat, to flush the system twice. - 3.
-Remove the cap on the service port on the boost pump module and install the inlet service hose from the service kit.
 Remove the quick disconnect fitting from the brine discharge outlet of the Clark Pump, and replace it with the quick disconnect brine discharge service hose.
-Lead both hoses to a 5 gallon bucket. - 4.
+Lead the brine discharge service hose into a 5-gallon (20 liter) bucket.
 Push the Auto Store button and run the feed pump until you have one gallon of fresh water in the bucket from the brine discharge service hose.
-Stop the system. - 5.
-Mix 1 container of SC-1 storage compound with the water in the bucket.

-6. Make sure the pressure relief valve on the Clark Pump is OPEN (un-pressurized) by turning 1/2 turn counterclockwise

-- 7. Place the yellow service valve in the Service position (pictured below). - 8.
-Turn on the feed pump using the manual control switch on the MPC 5000 Control Box.
-The solution will be drawn from the bucket with the service hose, and returned to the bucket from the brine discharge service hose.
-Circulate the storage chemical in the system for approximately 10 minutes.
-Turn off the feed pump.
+Press Stop to stop the system. - 4.
+Remove the fresh water flush hose from the fresh water flush module or Z-Ion at the Quick Connect fitting, connect the intake service hose, and lead it into the bucket. - 5.
+Mix 1 container of SC-1 storage compound with the water in the bucket. - 6.
+Make sure the pressure relief valve on the Clark Pump is OPEN (un-pressurized) by turning 1/2 turn counterclockwise. - 7.
+Flip the toggle switch on the feed pump module to the SER-VICE setting.
+The solution will be drawn from the bucket with the intake service hose, and returned to the bucket from the brine discharge service hose.
+Circulate the storage chemical in this manner for approximately 10 minutes.
+Return the toggle switch to the RUN AUTO position to stop.